Dual Selective Fusion Transformer Network for Hyperspectral Image Classification: Experiment

-To validate differences in receptive field requirements for various types of land cover in the HSI classification, we present the visualization of objects with different selection weights for receptive fields.
+\textbf{(1) Different Objects of Selection Weights.} To validate the differences in the receptive field requirements for various types of land cover in HSIs, we present visualizations of the selection weights for different objects during receptive field fusion.
 Fig.~\ref{fig:plot_w} (a) presents the locations of three land covers: Asphalt, Meadows and Bare Soil within the Pavia University dataset and their corresponding positions.
-And Fig.~\ref{fig:plot_w} (b) shows the weight values $\mathbf{W}_1$ and $\mathbf{W}_2$ for different receptive fields used in the final fusion within the KSTB.
-The weight results show that the weight corresponding to the larger receptive field in P1 is 54.
-07\%, which confirms our previous analysis that asphalt requires more contextual information to perform an accurate classification.
-In contrast, at locations P2 and P3, both of which exhibit spatial continuity, smaller receptive field characteristics are sufficient for classification needs.
+And Fig.~\ref{fig:plot_w} (b) shows the weight values $\mathbf{W}_1$ and $\mathbf{W}_2$ in equation \ref{eqn:W} (normalized for visualization) for different receptive fields used in the final fusion within the KSFTB.
+The weight results show that the weight corresponding to the larger receptive field in P1 is 54.07\%, which confirms our previous analysis (see Fig. \ref{fig:Intro}) that asphalt requires more contextual information to perform an accurate classification.
+In contrast, at locations P2 and P3, both of which exhibit spatial continuity, smaller receptive field characteristics are sufficient for classification.